Joseph7e/Nanopore-Workflow/README.md

 ```
 ### Hybrid Assembly w/ Masurca

+### Assembly w/ Canu
+Reads > 1kb an genome size of 130MB

+De Bruijn graph contigs were generated with Platanus

 ## Scaffolding w/ LINKS
 Note that this process requires a ton of memory.
 Maybe use a high memory node or used a reduced set of reads.
 ```